 Basic Anatomy of the Heart

 The heart is the hardest working muscle in the human body.
-Located almost in the center of the chest, the adult human heart is about the size of a fist.
+Located almost in the center of the chest, the adult human heart is about the size of two fists held side-by-side.

-At an average rate of 80 times a minute, the heart beats about 115,000 times in one day or about 42 million times in a year.
-In a 70-year lifetime, an average human heart will beat more than 2.5 billion times.
-Even when a person is at rest, the heart continuously works hard.
+At an average rate of 80 times a minute, the heart beats about 115,000 times in one day or 42 million times in a year.
+During an average lifetime, the human heart will beat more than 3 billion times - pumping an amount of blood that equals about 1 million barrels.
+Even at rest, the heart continuously works hard.

-The cardiovascular system, composed of the heart and blood vessels, is responsible for circulating blood throughout your body to supply the tissues with oxygen and nutrients.
+The cardiovascular system, composed of the heart and blood vessels, is responsible for circulating blood throughout your body to supply the body with oxygen and nutrients.

 The heart is the muscle that pumps blood filled with oxygen and nutrients through the blood vessels to the body tissues.
 It is made up of:

-Four chambers (two atria and two ventricles) that receive blue (deoxygenated) blood from the body and pump out red (oxygen-rich) blood back to to it:
+- Four chambers (two atria and two ventricles) that receive blood from the body and pump out blood to it.

-Blood vessels, which include a network of arteries and veins that carry blood throughout the body:
+- Blood vessels, which compose a network of arteries and veins that carry blood throughout the body.

-Each valve is designed to allow the forward flow of blood and prevent backward flow.
+- Each valve is designed to allow the forward flow of blood and prevent the backward flow.

-An electrical system that serves as a natural pacemaker and stimulates contraction of the heart muscle.
+- An electrical system of the heart that stimulates contraction of the heart muscle.